garfix/nligems/doc/internals.md

 Inference can be performed in two ways: backward chaining and forward chaining.

+Inference plays two very important roles in processing the sentence.
+It allows the system to deduce information that is not directly available from the database.
+And it extends the active context with common sense knowledge that a human would automatically infer from the given sentence.

 ##### Deduction

 An inference form has one or more antecedents, and a consequent: